xoxzo/blog.xoxzo.com/content/Announcements/2020-10-20-voicemail-release-en.md

 Voicemail works as an answering machine, by setting it to a Dial In Number(DIN) you subscribe.

 Dial In Numbers (DIN) are local numbers (DID) which you can subscribe and receive calls with.
-By setting the parameter with any subscription of a DIN, you can either:
+By setting the parameter with any subscription of a DIN, you can either:<br>
-* answer an incoming call with your specified .mp3 file,
+* answer an incoming call with your specified .mp3 file

-* answer an incoming call with a customized message specified with our TTS,
+* answer an incoming call with a customized message specified with our TTS

-* transfer the call to the other number as you like,
+* transfer the call to the other number as you like

 * store incoming messages in this Voicemail.

 Please find how to use this feature within the [API Documentation](https://docs.xoxzo.com/en/din.html#). <br>